circonus/docs/content/circonus/on-premises/installation/installation.md

   of any array, and creating multiple arrays provides redundancy.
 There are different scenarios possible with multiple stratcons, depending on how the operator wants to divide the brokers and whether redundancy is desired.
-  **Note:** To set up stratcons in multiple DC setups, the group attribute is required to specify all the stratcons in each site.json.
+  **Note:** To set up stratcons in [multi-datacenter setups](#multiple-datacenters), the group attribute is required to specify all the stratcons in each site.json.
   * If the `groups` attribute is absent and:
     * `_machlist` has one host - All brokers on one stratcon.
     * `_machlist` has multiple hosts - All brokers on each stratcon.